Annie at the West End

 Sion-Manning students; Gabriela Jimenez, Tatiana Alexandra Bustillos, Myriam Moussaif, Yadira Carolina Velastegui and one other student were amongst the top ten students according to Edexcel, the UK’s largest awarding body.

-The students sat the GCSE Spanish exam earlier this summer at Sion-Manning RC Girls’ School and the results, issued last month, show that out of 15756 candidates, each of these five students achieved one of the highest overall marks.
+The students sat the GCSE Spanish exam earlier this summer at Sion-Manning Catholic Girls’ School and the results, issued last month, show that out of 15756 candidates, each of these five students achieved one of the highest overall marks.

 Jerry Jarvis, Edexcel’s Managing Director, said: “This is a tremendous achievement and testament to the hard work students put into preparing for their exams.
 We send our congratulations to Gabriela, Tatiana, Myriam, Yadira and the other student”.